 Spend enough time dating in Hollywood, and you'll come up with a plan for how to deal when a relationship goes sideways.

-And that wanderlust hits even harder when she's recovering from a split.
+As in, having no schedule at all, which is what she does when she's off-the-clock.
+"I'm one of those people who works hard and plays hard—I go 130 percent in either direction," she continued, noting that wanderlust hits even harder when she's recovering from a split.
 Asked to share her tried-and-true breakup strategy, she told the mag, "A plane ticket, a glass of tequila and a group of girlfriends."

 Though having a promising new romantic prospect tag along works as well.